 What is Guaranteed Asset Protection?

-Guaranteed Asset Protection helps to protect you by covering the difference between the value of your loan and the value of the vehicle.
+Guaranteed Asset Protection, or GAP, helps to protect you by covering the difference between the value of your loan and the value of the vehicle.
 It applies to “total loss” situations which are usually determined by your car insurance provider.
 Here is the definition from our auto refinance term glossary.

 What does GAP coverage apply to?

 GAP is applied to your vehicle loan.
-As we can see from the definition above, it assists you in paying off your loan and helps you avoid paying for any differences in vehicle value out-of-pocket which can save you money.
+It assists you in paying off your loan and helps you avoid paying for any differences in vehicle value out-of-pocket which can save you money.

 This is where Guaranteed Asset Protection comes in to help cover the cost difference.
 If your insurance settlement paid out only $32,000 for the ACV and your SUV loan was $40,000, GAP would help cover the additional $8,000 needed to meet your Telluride loan’s total cost.
 Without GAP coverage, you may have to pay the difference between the amounts yourself.